Skip to main content

 8. Photographs and sketch plans

-If you do have to produce the trial bundle, you usually have to give it to the court and give the other side a copy not more than 7 days and not less than 3 days before the start of the trial (or as directed by the court).
+If you have to produce the trial bundle, you usually have to give physical or digital copies to the court and the other side.
+This must be done between 3 -7 clear days before the start of the trial (or on a date directed by the court).

-You also need to make a copy for yourself and one to take with you to court for the witness box – for the people who will need it, like witnesses and experts.
+You also need to make a copy for yourself and one to take with you to court for the witness box – for the people who will need to refer to it, like witnesses and experts.

 Stick to the deadline for preparing the indexed bundle and giving it to the court.
-If it’s not possible to agree the bundle with the other side then you should still provide the court with a copy of your own bundle.
+If it’s not possible to agree it with the other side, then you should still provide the court with a copy of your own bundle up to that point.
 Make sure you have all the emails showing how you tried to agree the contents of the bundle with you at court, so the judge can see it’s not your fault.

 You should be able to look down the index, find the document you are interested in, turn to the page it says it is at, and find it there.
-It makes finding things much quicker as long as you make sure the documents are in the order the index says they are in, and that every sheet of paper is numbered in order in the middle of the bottom of the page.
+It makes finding things much quicker as long as you make sure the documents are in the order the index says they are in, and every sheet of paper is numbered in order, in the middle of the bottom of each page.

-At the trial you can say to the judge ‘please will you look at page 38 in the bundle’ and if everyone quickly and correctly finds the same page, then you have prepared your bundle successfully.
+Once checked, this means you can confidently say to the judge at the trial ‘please will you look at page 38 in the bundle’.
+If everyone quickly and correctly finds the same page, then you will have prepared your bundle successfully.

 IN THE [Type or write in the name of the court] COURT Claim No: